tomasjurasek/tomasjurasek.github.io/_posts/2020-11-8-blob-storage-lifecycle-management.md

 ### Change the Access tier

-A blob can contains one of these *access tiers*.
+A blob can contain one of these *access tiers*.

 #### Hot
 * High availability